-Q: My Labrador seems to get constipated; she gets into position to relieve herself but with no success, despite straining for several minutes.
-It’s distressing to see and I’d like to solve the issue.What can be done to relieve constipation?
+Q: My labrador seems to get constipated; she gets into position to relieve herself but with no success, despite straining for several minutes.
+It’s distressing to see and I’d like to solve the issue.What can be done to relieve a constipated dog?

 If your dog doesn’t take in more fluid than she loses, through not drinking enough or excessive loss — through exertion or metabolic disease — her body will absorb as much as it can from the bowels, resulting in drier, firmer stools that are harder to pass.
 Discomfort from hip arthritis or lower back pain can also make it difficult or uncomfortable for a dog to adopt the normal position for a bowel movement.

 Provide enough exercise and, in most cases, constipation can be relieved within one or two days.
 If this doesn’t relieve the symptoms then your vet may need to examine the dog and prescribe more specific treatments.

 Why does my dog eat grass?

-Dogs need a small amount of vegetable matter in their diets, so you may well find that if you supply this in the form of fresh green vegetables, either lightly cooked or liquidised and mixed in with his food, he may not feel the need to graze when he is out.
+Dogs need a small amount of vegetable matter in their diets, so you may well find that if you supply this in the form of fresh green vegetables, either lightly cooked or liquidised and mixed in with his food, a dog may not feel the need to graze when he is out.

 Fruit and vegetables are good for chewing.
 However, beware.
 Greedy dogs may get into trouble trying to swallow apples whole, so if yours is like this, cut the apples up and supervise the feeding until you know he is safe.

 Sometimes grass eating means there is some discomfort in the gut, either resulting in the vomiting of bile or the greenery passing through and bringing mucus with it.
 Therefore keep your worming regime up to date, and consider feeding twice daily instead of once.
 (Read how often should I feed my dog?)